Kentucky OSHA Training

 - For more information on SHARP, visit this page

-- For more details on illnesses and injuries related to the workplace, read the reports Kentucky Labor Cabinet has online.
+- For statistics on illnesses and injuries in the workplace, read reports from the Kentucky Labor Cabinet

 Offered through the American Safety Council, these courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.